noahmorrison/wmup/README.md

             "@term_2": "Custom post_type's terms",
             "@term_5": "http://codex.wordpress.org/Taxonomies",

-            "!comment": "Json values with an exclamation mark in front are ignored" "!term_6": "Useful for commenting out a term since json is lacking comments" }
+            "!comment": "Json values with an exclamation mark in front are ignored", "!term_6": "Useful for commenting out a term since json is lacking comments" }
     ]